 25 Feel-Good Movies on Netflix Canada That Will Lift Your Spirits

-Whether you’re looking to cure a case of the blues or need something to keep you going through lockdown restrictions, these uplifting and inspirational flicks will surely do the trick.
+Looking to cure a case of the blues?
+These uplifting and inspirational flicks will surely do the trick.

 The Peanut Butter Falcon (2019)